Jorg8383/LeetFleet/README.md

 ### Redis

 You can view the information stored in Redis by accessing `http://localhost:8001/`.
 This will present to you the information which is stored from our lf services backend application (Akka).
-Here you can confirm that the information recieved by the client application matches the information held be akka if you wish.
+Here you can confirm that the information received by the client application matches the information held be akka if you wish.

 ![Redis](/_resources/redis.png "Redis"){width=75%}